-Katie York, director of volunteer services for the Special Olympics of Connecticut, immediately greeted volunteers with hugs due to her excitement.
+Katie York, director of volunteer services for the Special Olympics of Connecticut, immediately greeted volunteers with hugs because of her excitement.
+The volunteer turnout was less than expected, so Katie was overjoyed when she saw the 70 Church of God volunteers.
 Katie explained, “I don’t know if the cold kept them away or what happened, but just the fact that you guys are here is going to enable us to really do all the jobs we need to do that we really didn’t have the numbers for just 20 minutes ago.
 We were a little worried, so we’re just so happy to have you guys here.”
 Eversource Volunteer Manager Gina echoed Katie’s relief, “Praise God for sending you guys to us, that’s what I say.”

 The Church of God volunteers were eager to begin and formed teams to provide one-on-one time with the athletes, escort them to the competition areas, time the races, serve lunch, and encourage everyone through unified cheers and family support.
 Furthermore, the volunteers organized a mix of celebration and relaxation in the Olympic Village.
 Athletes and their families could get out of the cold after their events to join the warmth of dancing, ping-pong, arcade-style basketball, and companionship with the Church of God volunteers.